 One of the primary roles of a real estate sponsor is to identify the appropriate mix of capital sources when financing the acquisition and/or renovation of a commercial real estate deal.

 Each sponsor has a different approach to leverage (i.e., debt).
-More conservative sponsors may look to use less debt than others, which means they will need to identify more or alternative sources of equity to make up the balance of the capital.
+More conservative sponsors may look to use less debt than others.
+This means they will need to identify more or alternative sources of equity to make up the balance of the capital.
 Collectively, whatever combination of debt and equity is used to finance a deal is considered the capital stack.

 Different Positions within the Real Estate Capital Stack